Our Story

 How it Started

 Katie and Chelsea both swiped right in late 2020.
-Due to lockdown restrictions slowing the usual immediacy of big city dating app activity, they found themselves being more intentional about making online connections.
+Due to lockdown restrictions, the usual fast pace of the matching-chatting-meeting cycle of online dating in NYC was slowed down, leading them to be more intentional and thoughtful about getting to know each other.
 They spent several weeks messaging, chatting on the phone, and having virtual dates.
-Both were struck by how immediately easy and effortless the conversation was, and they couldn’t wait to meet in person.
+Both were struck by the immediate ease and effortlessness of their early conversations, and they couldn’t wait to meet in person.

 Words Exchanged